arunjois/arunjois.github.io/index.md

 [You Can Find My Resume Here](./resume.pdf).

-Most people assumed that I am an A-Hole.
-I am not one.
+Most people assumed that I am an expert, I am not one.

 I have worked on many thing as you can see from my GitHub repository.